qubard/multiplayer-chess/README.md

 # Disclaimer

-This was an assignment for one of my classes made in 1-2 days (some of it is half-assed).
+This was an assignment for one of my classes made in 1-2 days (a good deal of app.js is ugly/half-assed).